 Source: Prepared by the Nomura Research Institute from various materials

-　The effect of the execution of orders placed using HFT to promote the determination of efficient price levels, has been confirmed through empirical analysis in the United States and United Kingdom.
+　The contribution of placing orders using HFT in determining efficient price levels has been confirmed through empirical analysis in the United States and United Kingdom.

 Results of Research in Japan

-　In Europe and the United States, there is quite an accumulation of academic research into the impact of HFT on markets.
-Much research presents a positive assessment of its impact on equity markets, where it contributes to enhancing the price discovery function and increasing liquidity.
+　In Europe and the United States, there is a significant body of academic research on HFT’s impact on markets.
+Much of this research presents a positive assessment of HFT’s impact on equity markets, where it contributes to enhancing the price discovery function and increasing liquidity.

-　Meanwhile Japan, a relative newcomer to HFT, is notable for its large quantity of empirical analysis regarding the changes in markets that occurred due to the advent of full-fledged HFT, after the “arrowhead” trading system was launched in 2010.

-Of these, the analysis conducted by the Tokyo Stock Exchange (Hosaka) is relatively orthodox.
-This analysis clarifies the characteristics of HFT firms through a classification of orders into those placed by HFT firms and those placed by others, based on attributes of HFT as defined by Ferber: an order execution rate of less than 25%, and an order cancellation rate of more than 20% (see Section 2).
-According to the author, this analysis shows that (1) few orders were placed in after-hours trading, (2) market orders were extremely rare, and (3) many orders were limit orders, placed outside the best bid and ask prices, which therefore tended not to be filled immediately, but rather to remained in the order book, unfilled, for a long period of time.
-This suggests that the orders placed by HFT firms provide markets with liquidity, and contribute to market stability.
+　The large amount of research in Japan, a relative newcomer to HFT, is notable for its focus on the changes in markets that occurred due to the advent of full-fledged HFT following the launch of the “arrowhead” trading system in 2010.
+For example, an analysis conducted by the Tokyo Stock Exchange (Hosaka) is relatively clarifies the characteristics of HFT firms by classifying orders into those placed by HFT firms and those placed by others, based on attributes of HFT as defined by Ferber of having an order execution rate of less than 25%, and an order cancellation rate of more than 20% (see Section 2).
+According to this study: (1) few orders were placed in after-hours trading; (2) market orders were extremely rare; and (3) many orders were limit orders, placed outside the best bid and ask prices, which therefore tended not to be filled immediately, but rather to remained in the order book, unfilled, for a long period of time.
+This suggests that the orders placed by HFT firms provide the market with liquidity, and contribute to market stability.

 Below are the results of some representative examples of empirical research into the impact of HFT on market liquidity in Japan